Parents’ Guides to Student Success—Frequently Asked Questions

-National PTA® partnered with experts on the Common Core State Standards to create grade by grade guides that reflect the Common Core State Standards.
-Individual guides were created for grades K-8 and two were created for grades 9-12 (one for English language arts/literacy and one for mathematics).
-Eleven guides were created in all.
+National PTA partnered with experts on the Common Core State Standards to create grade by grade guides that reflect the Common Core State Standards that more than 45 states have adopted.

 The Guide is available in both English and Spanish.